phofstet/grapin-employee-handbook/how-we-work.md

 9. Never expect or require someone to get back to you immediately unless it’s a true emergency.
 The expectation of immediate response is toxic.
 10. Poor communication creates more work.

-For more information, please read [The Basecamp Guide to Internal Communication (last seen 22.02.2020)](https://basecamp.com/guides/how-we-communicate).
+For more information, please read [The Basecamp Guide to Internal Communication](https://basecamp.com/guides/how-we-communicate).

 ### Phases of the work